fortrabbit/docs/11.concepts/env-vars.md

 The `.env` file is usually excluded from Git and thus will NOT be [deployed](/6.deployment/1.intro.md).
 Now, how should your fortrabbit app environment know about it's ENV vars?

-* Create an additional `.env` file on the app environment by SSH or SFTP - not recommended.
+- Create an additional `.env` file on the app environment by SSH or SFTP - No, not recommended.
-* **Manage ENV vars in the dashboard** - recommended
+- **Manage ENV vars in the dashboard** - Yes, recommended

 The fortrabbit [software preset](/11.concepts/software-presets.md) will help.
-While creating an App on fortrabbit, you'll choose your desired CMS or framework.
+While creating an app on fortrabbit, you'll choose your desired CMS or framework.
 This selection will configure the server ENV vars in ways, the software can work with it.
-For example, for Laravel and Craft, the ENV var `DB_PASSWORD` will be populated with the password of the Apps database.
-For Symfony we provide a ready to use DSN in the `DATABASE_URL` variable.
-Here is the link to the settings of your App:
+For example, for Laravel and Craft, an ENV var like `DB_PASSWORD` will be populated with the password of the database.
+Here is the link to the settings of your environment:

-So, most likely, your fortrabbit App will work out of the box.
+So, most likely, your fortrabbit app environment will work out of the box.
 As a bonus you even reset the database password without touching any configurations.

+### Using an .env file on fortrabbit

+Like mentioned above, we highly recommend to NOT include a `.env` with your Git repo for obvious security concerns.
+You can however manually create such a file by SSH/SFTP or some automation.
+In that case, you may remove all custom ENV vars from the dashboard to avoid confusion about conflicting sources.
+Many CMS and frameworks will use `phpdotenv` to parse that file automatically.
+Now depending on the configuration set by the CMS or framework, the ENV vars from the `.env` file may or may not overwrite the values provided by the fortrabbit dashboard.
+To avoid confusion, either use the ENV vars provided by the dashboard or an `.env` file.

 ## Adding and editing ENV vars on fortrabbit